tap349/tap349.github.io/_posts/2017-08-02-chef-troubleshooting.md

 $ berks update appbox
 ```

-also it's necessary to remove directory with vendored cookbooks and vendor
+then remove directory with vendored cookbooks and vendor them again
-them again (this is what really helped):
+(this is what really helped):

 ```sh
 $ rm -rf berks-cookbooks/